 University of Wisconsin-Madison and Herzing University Madison

-There are many things that make Madison, Wisconsin one of the best places to live and go to college.
-Madison is great for those who love the great outdoors.
+Many things make Madison, Wisconsin one of the best places to live and go to college.
+Madison is one of the best college cities for those who love the great outdoors.
 The city boasts over 200 miles of recreational trails.
-There are 5 lakes around the city.
-You can enjoy all sorts of water sports from ice fishing to kayaking to swimming.
+There are five lakes around the city.
+You can enjoy all sorts of water sports, from ice fishing to kayaking to swimming.
 There are over 270 parks and beaches in Madison.
-You are never more than a 10 minute walk to family fun.
+You are never more than a 10-minute walk to family fun.
 It is easy to get outside and enjoy all four seasons in Madison.

 Madison has a fantastic arts and cultural scene.
 There are live music festivals throughout the summer.
 Concerts on the Square, Opera in the Park, and Concerts on the Rooftop are very popular events.
 The Chazen Museum of Art and the Madison Museum of Contemporary Art are very popular destinations for lovers of art.